-Whiplash and other injuries: Whiplash can result when an impact throws your head, forcing your neck too far forward (hyperflexion), then too far backward (hyperextension).
+- Whiplash and other injuries: Whiplash can result when an impact throws your head, forcing your neck too far forward, then too far backward.
 When combined, the two motions can cause a painful injury to different parts of your neck, such as muscles, ligaments, or joints.
 The most common cause of whiplash is a car accident.
 But it can also happen during a fall or sports injury.

-Weakened disks: A simple action, such as a sneeze or a cough, can cause one of your disks to bulge (herniate).
+- Weakened disks: A simple action, such as a sneeze or a cough, can cause one of your disks to bulge or rupture (herniate).
 A herniated disk can put pressure on your nerve and cause pain.
 Over time, disks can also thin out (degenerate).
 Flattened disks don't cushion vertebrae well and can cause vertebrae to rub together.
 Also, there is less space for the nerves.
 This can pinch nerves and cause pain.

 If you have a neck problem, you may have one or more of the following symptoms:

-Aches and pains: Dull aches in your head or neck, sharp pains, and swelling of the soft tissue of your neck and shoulders are common symptoms.
-If there's pressure on the nerves in your neck, you may feel pain in your arms or hands (referred pain).
+- Aches and pains: Dull aches in your head or neck, sharp pains, and swelling of the soft tissue of your neck and shoulders are common symptoms.
+If there's pressure on the nerves in your neck, you may feel pain in your arms or hands.

-Numbness or weakness: If you injure the nerves in your neck, you may experience numbness, tingling, or weakness in your shoulders, arms, or hands.
+- Numbness or weakness: If you injure the nerves in your neck, you may have numbness, tingling, or weakness in your shoulders, arms, or hands.
 These symptoms arise when disks or bone spurs press on the nerves in your neck.
 Severe disease can also affect your legs.